Ethereum: Asset tokenization with Embark

 See Create a project.

-Deploy a Goerli node
+Deploy a Sepolia node

 See Join a public network.

-Get Goerli testnet ether from a faucet
+Get Sepolia testnet ether from a faucet

 Create an Embark project and the contract